 5. Solid Toiletries

 Carrying soap, facewash, shampoo and conditioner in solid form can save a lot of space and means you can keep some of your favourite products with you for longer.
-We love LUSH solid shampoo but there are lots of options out there.
+We love our Ethique solid products as they are also cruelty, palm oil and plastic packaging free.
 We also make sure to stock up on organic soap when we’re in bigger cities.
-One block of solid shampoo lasts about a year and weighs 100 grams.
+One block of solid shampoo lasts us about 9 months and weighs 100 grams.
 Compare that to how much liquid shampoo you’d use in that time!
-Have a look at some great smelling, organic solid products here.
+Have a look at some great smelling, organic solid products from Ethique here - NZ/AUS or rest of the world.

 If you’re interested in some more eco-friendly packing ideas read our article here.